Table of contents

 This architecture is excellent for deploying new models using fresh data, not new machine-learning ideas.
 It automates the ML process, making experiments faster.
 It enables continuous deployment of model predictions and automates retraining models with new data in production.
 You must set up ML experiments, automatic data handling, model validation, and metadata management to make it work.

 Components must be reusable and shareable to build MLOps pipelines.
-Exploratory data analysis (EDA) code can be stored in notebooks, but component source code should modularize.
+Exploratory data analysis (EDA) code can be stored in notebooks, but component source code should be modularized.
 This approach is helpful for systems that need to adapt rapidly to changes in clients’ behavior, prices, and other factors.
-However, if you want to experiment with new ML ideas and deploy them fast, you’ll need a CI/CD infrastructure to automate building, testing, and deploying your ML pipelines.
+However, if you want to experiment with and deploy new ML ideas quickly, you’ll need a CI/CD infrastructure to automate building, testing, and deploying your ML pipelines.

 3) CI/CD Pipeline Automation

 This level suits tech-driven businesses that need to retrain and update their models frequently, sometimes even hourly.
-They deploy these models across thousands of servers simultaneously.
-For such enterprises, an end-to-end MLOps cycle is essential.
+They simultaneously deploy these models across thousands of servers, so an end-to-end MLOps cycle is essential for such enterprises.
 At this level, the Data, Machine Learning Model, and Machine Learning Training Pipeline components are created, tested, and deployed automatically, significantly improving from the previous level.

 With this approach, data scientists can quickly try new ideas for feature engineering, model design, and hyperparameters.
 The automated MLOps pipeline has six phases of CI/CD, which allow you to test new machine-learning algorithms and models repeatedly.
 You can orchestrate the experiment phases.
 The source code for the ML pipeline stages is produced and then saved in a source repository.